 - Template for a CV in the Sciences/Engineering

-- "The CV Doctor" a regular advice column in The Chronicle of Higher Education, which includes sample CVs and before/after examples.
+- "The CV Doctor", an occasional advice column in The Chronicle of Higher Education, which includes sample CVs and before/after examples.

-- Composing the CV - Inside Higher Education, 2009
+- Composing the CV - Inside Higher Education

 - Skill/Verb List for constructing CVs and resumes

 - Sample materials for life scientists from UCSF.

 - C.V./Resume Strategies and Tips for Biomedical Postdoctoral Fellows (Power Point)

 - Career Services library: we have books with sample CVs.
 You can search here for specific titles, or stop by Career Services.

 You can make an appointment with a career advisor at any time, but you'll find it more helpful if you have a draft version of your CV (and/or other job search materials) to get the most useful feedback.
 To make an appointment, call 215-898-7530.
 You can also drop in for walk-ins, but, as these slots are for only 15 minutes, it might not be possible to get a complete review during this time.

 Take a look at our calendar of events and plan to attend any workshops or panel discussions that might be helpful.
 Finally, when you're happy with your CV, have it looked over once for accurate proofreading.
 Show the final version to your dissertation advisor, PI or committee members for any final feedback.